Hiswe/hiswe.github.io/source/_posts/12-vue-with-nuxt.md

   ](https://medium.com/@dericksozo)
   Another analysis about the strong points of nuxt
 - [Vue.js — There and Back Again in 1.5 years](https://medium.com/@koreus/vue-js-there-and-back-again-in-1-5-years-756c1582aa96) by [Coreus](https://medium.com/@koreus).
-  It's not about nuxt, but it talk about living in the long term with a Vue Application.
+  It's not about nuxt, but it talks about living in the long term with a Vue Application.
   There is also a small part about [component/views folder structure](https://medium.com/@koreus/vue-js-there-and-back-again-in-1-5-years-756c1582aa96#5aea) that resonates with what I'm talking about.
 - A [list of tutorials](https://github.com/nuxt-community/awesome-nuxt#tutorials) gathered by [Nuxt community](https://github.com/nuxt-community)

+So if you're using Vue, you might want to try Nuxt.